zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 He then says, “Welcome, Dr. Rodriguez,” and Dr. Rod riguez says, “Thanks for having me,” meaning thanks for inviting me to be on  this show, on this television program.
 Matt then says, “Tell us.
 As a gynecologis t, what one piece of advice” – what one thing – “would you give to women to help t hem stay healthy?”
 A “gynecologist” is a doctor who is specialized in gy necology, women’s medicine.

 Dr. Rodriguez answers Matt’s question by saying, “W ell, as part of their regular checkups, they should be getting a gynecological ex am.”
 A “checkup” (checkup) is when you go to the doctor to have the doctor loo k at you and make sure there is nothing wrong with you.
 A checkup is usually som ething you do every year or perhaps every two years.
-We’ll sometimes refer to i t as a “regular checkup,” meaning it’s scheduled even if you aren’t sick.
+We’ll sometimes refer to it as a “regular checkup,” meaning it’s scheduled even if you aren’t sick.
 You  go to the doctor and have the doctor examine you, look at you, make sure you’re o kay.

 Dr. Rodriguez is recommending that women get regula r gynecological exams.
 Matt says, “This may surprise you, but I’ve never h ad one.
 Ha, ha!”
 He laughs.
 Of course, Matt is a man and men don’t get gynecologic al exams, though they do get other kinds of exams that women don’t, and we w on’t talk about those today.
 Dr. Rodriguez continues.
 She says, “When women come  in,” that is when they go to her office, “for an exam,” an examination or che ckup, “I check,” or look at, “several things.
 I do a breast exam to check for lu mps to detect breast cancer.”